biocorecrg/RNAseq_course_2019/docs/module1.md

 Analysis complete for A549_25_3chr10_2.fastq.gz
 ```

-We can display the results with a browser; e.g., Firefox, for each file individually or all with one command:
+We can display the results with a browser; e.g., Firefox, for each file individually or all files with one command:
 ```{bash}
 firefox resources/A549_25_3chr10_1_fastqc.html